visualizingthecrisis/visualizingthecrisis.github.io/README.md

 The course has been led by professors [__Marco Ferrari__] (https://twitter.com/mariofaranda) and [__Ivor Williams__] (https://twitter.com/ivorinfo), together with __Giacomo Covacich__, __Pietro Leoni__ and __Angelo Semeraro__ as tutors.

-__Angelo Semeraro__ developed the back-end and the front-end of the interactive installation, its digital interface and all the tools that helped the students to translate their bulletins into open-source, XML repositories. __Pietro Leoni__ designed and programmed the punched card reader. __Giacomo Covacich__ took care of the printing process with the Risograph machine.
+__Angelo Semeraro__ developed the back-end and the front-end of the interactive installation, its digital interface and all the tools that helped the students to translate their bulletins into open-source, XML repositories. __Pietro Leoni__ designed and programmed the punched card reader. __Giacomo Covacich__ took care of the printing process of the A3 bulletins with the Risograph machine.

-Thank you to Alessandro Busi, Aaron Gillett for visiting us during the midterm reviews and to Hugo Liu for his advice during definition of the course's structure.
+Thank you to Alessandro Busi, Aaron Gillett for visiting during the midterm reviews; Hugo Liu for his advice during definition of the course's structure.